 Three seas.
 Thousands of levels.
 Hundreds of hours.
 The Blox Fruits grind is legendary — in both good and bad ways.

-The grind is smoother with a good fruit (Buddha for grinding, Magma for Sea Events) but the time investment is non-negotiable.
+The grind is smoother with a good fruit.
+Buddha for grinding (massive AoE damage reduction).
+Magma for Sea Events (walk on water, high damage).
+But the time investment is non-negotiable.
 You’re looking at 150-200 hours to max level with optimal methods.
+Most players spend 300+ because they get distracted by PvP, trading, and exploring.

 Sailor Piece

-The variety helps.
-When you’re tired of ground grinding, you can switch to naval missions.
+The variety is the real advantage.
+When you’re tired of ground grinding, you switch to naval missions.
 When naval gets repetitive, you explore new islands.
-The grind feels less like a treadmill because the scenery changes more often.
+When island exploration gets old, you do crew boss fights.
+The grind feels less like a treadmill because the scenery and activity change more often.

-Winner: Sailor Piece (variety).
+Winner: Sailor Piece (variety, pacing).
 Blox Fruits (depth of reward).

 Round 3: PvP and Endgame